If you’re looking for top-rated Fitbit comparison reviews, you’ve come to the right page.

 Standard Fitbit Blaze bands come in black and silver, blue and silver, and plum and silver.
 There’s also a Special Edition model in black with a gunmetal band.

-Other Fitbit Blaze band options include all silver, and stainless steel with a choice of black, mist gray or camel leather.
+Other Fitbit Blaze band options include all silver or stainless steel with a choice of black, mist gray, or camel leather.
 Slim band models come in black or pink with 22-karat gold plating.

 Fitbit Blaze Battery Life

 The Fitbit Blaze battery life is up to five days.

 Fitbit Zip Overview, Features & Pros

 The smallest and most basic Fitbit Activity Tracker is the Fitbit Zip.

 Affordable and functional, it is similar in appearance to a pedometer, and it is worn like one, either clipped to the user’s belt or pocket to count Steps, Distance Traveled, Calories burned, and Active Minutes.
 It also displays the time.